 As for The Beatles version, the first thing we hear is George’s double-tracked descending guitar lick which is heard before the downbeat where the rest of the band emerges.
 This four-measure introduction quickly establishes G major as the home key with its appearance in the third measure.
 George’s perfected double-tracked guitar phrasings in these measures introduce the song with a polished touch to counteract the roughness that appears a little later.

 The first sixteen-measure verse begins immediately with Ringo’s single-tracked vocals which continue solo throughout the entire verse.
 As is his wont, George interjects guitar lines in between the vocal phrases which are all single-tracked but sometimes, as in the eighth measure, two of his guitar overdubs are heard playing different lines.
 While Ringo’s pitch isn't perfect, he comes across as charming in the first verse right down to the fourteenth measure where his countrified “act nyaaaturally” pronunciation shines through.
 The group ends extremely tight at the sixteenth measure, turning the original Buckaroo arrangement into another ‘Beatles break’ as heard throughout their career thus far (starting with "Love Me Do").

 The sixteen-measure bridge then appears which brings Paul’s overdubbed harmonies into the picture.
 George continues to add his overdubbed guitar licks in between the vocal phrases, once again adding two in the eighth measure.
 His acoustic guitar is also accentuated in the rhythm track just before the thirteenth measure to emphasize the A chord and the pay-off line “’cause I can play the part so well.”
-Also evident here is Ringo’s overdubbed bass drum beats that help create the same emphasized effect.
+Also evident here are Ringo’s overdubbed bass drum beats that help create the same emphasized effect.

 The second verse then begins which is identical in structure to the first.
 George continues his complimenting guitar riffs throughout but Ringo begins to show subtle signs of vocal wavering, his repeat of the song’s title especially sounding rough.